-In the following guide I explain how to take apart a Sony Vaio VGN-S360P laptop and replace broken power jack (aka power connector or DC jack).
-I’m not sure if this guide will work for the entire Vaio VGN-S line or laptops but I think it will be pretty close.
-If you have a different Sony Vaio laptop and these instructions work for you, I would really appreciate if you mention your laptop model in the comments for benefit of other readers.
+In the following guide I explain how to take apart a Sony Vaio VGN-S360P and replace broken power jack (DC jack).
+I’m not sure if this guide will fit all Vaio VGN-S models but I think it will be pretty close.

-My reason for taking it apart is replacing the broken power jack but I will remove all major components so you know how to do that.
+My reason for taking it apart is replacing the failed DC jack but I will remove all major components so you know how to do that.

-First of all, turn off the laptop, unplug the power adapter and remove the battery.
+First of all, turn off the computer, unplug the power adapter and remove the battery.

 This model has two memory slots accessible from the bottom but unfortunately you cannot use regular notebook RAM modules.
 You’ll have to use PC2700 DDR333 microDIMM.
 I believe you can install 1GB total.
 Up to 512MB module into each slot.